Experiential learning resources for the innovative educator

-1) Include current events in your curriculum, and 21st century content will follow:
+1) Include classroom current events, and 21st century content will follow

-If we want our students to have a shot at a decent life in the 21st-century we have to prepare them for the 21st-century.
+If we want our students to have a shot at success in the 21st-century we have to prepare them for the 21st-century.
 Part of helping them prepare for that world is giving them ample opportunity to know what's going on in it.

-2) Awareness of local and global issues helps students build the 21st-Century Skills:
+2) Awareness of local and global issues helps students build 21st-century skills

 Insight on what's happening in the world builds empathy and compassion.
 It fosters responsible and active citizenship, a curiosity about the world outside of oneself, and an educated viewpoint, all 21st-century skills that take students beyond content knowledge alone.